 Yes it is increasing.
 There is a rising awareness of the need to preserve the environment by being eco-friendly, avoiding meat which requires the use of extensive production of food and antibiotics.

-Can you explain the importance of ambience in a dining environment?
+Can you explain the importance of ambiance in a dining environment?

 It is part of the overall dining experience.
 I think it’s important that guests should feel comfortable, but that they’re also offered the opportunity to try something new and different.